Durham Hall, Surry Hills: Charles and Mary Jane Anderson

-Durham Hall as a club
+German Concordia Club

 In 1924 Durham Hall became the German Concordia Club and over the next decade extensive unsympathetic alterations and additions were made.
 Some of these included a bowling alley and gymnasium.
 A new façade on the street frontage was also constructed.
-The Concordia Club closed in 1939 and for the next few years the Master Bakers Association used it as an educational and social club.
+The Concordia Club closed in 1939 with the outbreak of World War Two and for the next few years the Master Bakers Association used it as an educational and social club.

+Booker T. Washington Service Club

+In 1943 the American Red Cross took over the building and ran it as a nightclub for African American servicemen stationed in Australia.
+It was one of an international chain of clubs each named the Booker T. Washington Service Club.
+It was established to cater to black troops who suffered from segregation in other venues.
+Though designed for African Americans, it also served Australian Aborigines who experienced similar discrimination.
+The club was set up to respond to complaints from black servicepeople that they were facing Jim Crow "downunder".

+At this time the US military was segregated, and Australia had the White Australia Policy.
+The white American troops instituted de facto segregation.
+There was an "unwritten law" that white American troops did not fraternise or drink with black American troops.
+As a result, African American troops were excluded from a number of social venues in Sydney.
+While reporting incidents and attitudes of racism from white compatriots, the African American troops also reported many instances where white Australians treated them with courtesy and respect.
+Concern about the morale of black troops led to the establishment of the nightclub.
+According to Australian historian Robert A Hall, the African American servicemen provided an example that the Aborigines wanted to emulate.

+This club closed after World War Two.

+The Commonwealth Bank

-In 1943 the American Red Cross turned it into a club for U. S servicemen and added further major additions.
-This club closed after the War and in 1949 The Commonwealth Bank acquired the premises and made further alterations.
+In 1949 The Commonwealth Bank acquired the premises and made further alterations.
 In 1979 the National Trust classified the property and in 1982 a Permanent Conservation Order was placed on it.

 In 1983 major restoration of the building was made and unsympathetic additions were removed.
 Before this work was done the building was unrecognisable.
 A photo of it at this time was in the Sydney Morning Herald and a link to it on the internet is at this reference.

+Royal College of Pathologists of Australasia

 Today the building is utilised by the Royal College of Pathologists of Australasia.